Skarlit/ShoppingDemo/README.md

 ShoppingDemo
 ============

-Final Project in A/A, this will basically be an amazon clone with twists
+Final Project in A/A, this will basically be an Amazon clone(anime products only) with twists

 * Sever-side: